Locations:

 Outlook / Prognosis

-What outcome can I expect if I have premature ejaculation?
+What can I expect if I have premature ejaculation?

-There are several treatment methods that can help prevent premature ejaculation.
-By involving your partner and seeing the appropriate healthcare professionals – a urologist for initial assessment plus other health care professionals (psychologists, psychiatrists, counselors) as needed for underlying contributing problems, you will likely be able to control your ejaculation and enjoy your sex life once again.
+By involving your partner and seeing the appropriate healthcare professionals, you may be able to control your ejaculations and enjoy your sex life again.

 Living With